MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 </center>

 > [!NOTE]
-> Knowledge in the parameters $==$ Vague recollection<br>Knowledge in the tokens of the context window $==$ Working memory (Sharp recollection)
+> Knowledge in the LLM's parameters $==$ vague recollection.<br>Knowledge in the context window tokens $==$ Working memory (Sharp recollection)

 #### LLMs Need Tokens to Think

-Let's say we have this human prompt for an LLM with two possible and correct answers:
+Let's say we have this human prompt for an LLM with two possible and technically correct answers:

 <center>
 <div style="display: inline-block; width: auto; border: 1px solid gray;">